Teeradon Supapunpinyo: Career

 On 20 August 2021, Teeradon announced his departure from Trinity.
 He will continue his career as an artist and an actor outside of the agency.

 He starred in the movie Thirteen Lives as Ekkaphon Chanthawong (Eak), the coach of the junior football team that got trapped and rescued in a cave in 2018.
 The production was held in Australia, with additional scenes shot in Thailand.

+In 2024, he can be seen in Thai crime drama The Believers available worldwide on Netflix.